PrinMeshia/envdev_docker/readme.md

-Php Env for arm arch
+# Php Env for arm arch

-Components
+COMPONENTS

-Php 7.4
+- Php 7.4
-mysql
+- mysql
-phpmyadmin
+- phpmyadmin
-maildev
+- maildev
-symfony
+- symfony
-Laravel
+- Laravel

-For the the launch execute Init.sh
+For the the launch execute `Init.sh`